Diaper: Children

 Children typically achieve daytime continence and stop wearing diapers during the day between the ages of two and four, depending on culture, diaper type, parental habits, and the child's personality.
-However, it is becoming increasingly common for children as old as five to still be wearing diapers during the day, due to medical reasons, disability, the child's opposition to toilet training, or neglect.
+However, it is becoming increasingly common for children five to eleven years old to still wear diapers during the day, due to the child's opposition to toilet training, neglect, or unconventional parenting techniques.
+Other children may use diapers past toileting age due to disability, developmental disorders, or other medical reasons.
 This can pose a number of problems if the child is sent to school wearing diapers, including teasing from classmates and health issues resulting from soiled diapers.
+There has been recent pushback from teachers concerning a trend of more children in diapers.
+If a child soils themselves or their diaper, the teacher has to stop the lesson to focus on one child, which is distracting, and take away from the learning environment.

 Most children continue to wear diapers at night for a period of time following daytime continence.
 Older children may have problems with bladder control (primarily at night) and may wear diapers while sleeping to control bedwetting.
-Approximately 16% of children in the U.S. over the age of 5 wet the bed.
+Approximately 16% of children in the U.S. over the age of 5 wet the bed, 5% of children over 10 wet the bed, and 2% of children over 15 wet the bed.
+Some companies have diaper products specifically designed for bedwetting, traditionally hosting higher leak guards, and being pull on style similar to training pants.
 If bedwetting becomes a concern, the current recommendation is to consider forgoing the use of a diaper at night as they may prevent the child from wanting to get out of bed, although this is not a primary cause of bedwetting.
 This is particularly the case for children over the age of 8.

 Training pants

 Manufacturers have designed "training pants" which bridge the gap between baby diapers and normal underwear during the toilet training process.
-These are similar to infant diapers in construction but they can be put on like normal underwear.
+These are similar to infant diapers in construction, but they can be pulled on like normal underwear.
 Training pants are available for children who experience enuresis.